 *This article discusses what happens if your soldier is KIA.
 It is not an easy subject to write about or read.
 You have been warned.*

-This also often includes directions on how to get to that home as well as who he wants to be there with the family member during notification.
+This also often includes directions on how to get to that home and who he wants to be there with the family member during notification.
 This may also be done at the pre-deployment briefing.

 If Your Soldier is Injured

 If the injury is very serious, it is possible they will send someone to tell you in person.
-Check with your unit to find out what the protocol is for notification of injuries.
+Check with your unit to find out the protocol for notification of injuries.

 If your soldier has to leave his current location for medical treatment, he will most likely be transported to Germany.
-Whether or not you are able to go depends on the seriousness of the injury and how long he will be in Germany.
+Whether or not you can go depends on the seriousness of the injury and how long he will be in Germany.

 If Your Soldier is Killed in Action

 They typically also will cut off communication from overseas until the notification can be made to ensure the family does not find out through other means.

 When they arrive, they will be in uniform.
-If you or your soldier has indicated that you want specific people to be there for the notification, those people may be there as well though they will generally not be at the door for the notification.
+Suppose you or your soldier has indicated that you want specific people to be there for the notification.
+In that case, those people may also be there though they will generally not be at the door for the notification.

-The CAO is assigned to your family and will be there for you for months after your soldier’s death.
+The CAO is assigned to your family and will be available for you for months after your soldier’s death.
 They will physically be there with you to assist in funeral arrangements, transportation to Dover if you want to be there when the casket arrives, etc.

 I pray that you will never need this information.
 The most important thing to take from this article is that death notifications are ALWAYS made in person.